aws-samples/deploy-kubernetes-resources-to-amazon-eks-using-azure-devops/README.md

 ├─ main_template.yaml
 ```

-## How to use the pipeline template
+## How to setup the pipeline template
 To use the pipeline template, follow this procedure:
 1. **Copy the following contents from this repo to your own Azure DevOps repo**
     * Copy the pipeline templates folder as-is